Land of Oz (theme park): Opening

 Land of Oz opened on June 15, 1970, with actress Debbie Reynolds cutting the ribbon with her daughter Carrie Fisher.
-A ski lift was specially designed to become the hot air balloon ride which has since been redeployed to be a ski lift on the back bowl, now Oz run, of Ski Beech.
+400,000 people visited the first year.
+Employees included nine Dorothys, four scarecrows, four tin men, four witches and five cowardly lions.
+A ski lift was specially designed to become the hot air balloon ride.
 In later years, characters from the story conducted tours, but the original design was for the visitor to assume the role of Dorothy – experiencing everything from Kansas to tornado to the meeting the characters on the yellow brick road to Oz.
 The visit culminated in Emerald City, where Dorothy appeared with her friends to meet the Wizard.

-Visitors would start off in Kansas, "experience" the tornado which struck Dorothy's house, and walk down the Yellow Brick Road to visit with the Scarecrow, Tin Woodman, the Cowardly Lion and the Wicked Witch of the West.
-The original Emerald City consisted of gift shops and an amphitheater that the Magic Moment Show would be staged every half hour.
+Visitors would start off in Kansas, "experience" the tornado that struck Dorothy's house, and walk down the Yellow Brick Road to visit with the Scarecrow, Tin Woodman, Cowardly Lion, and Wicked Witch of the West.
+The original Emerald City consisted of gift shops and an amphitheater where the Magic Moment Show would be staged every half hour.
 An artificial balloon ride, a specially modified ski lift installed by Goforth Brothers, allowed visitors to get a bird's-eye view of the park and mountain scenery before leaving Oz.
 A small museum showcased props and costumes from the MGM film, including one of Judy Garland's Dorothy dresses.
 This was jointly bought by the park and Debbie Reynolds from MGM.

 The park was the top attraction in the Eastern United States the first year.
 Its opening day in 1970 attracted 4,000 visitors.
 Dampened by the death of owner Grover Robbins a few months before the park opened, the driving force to keep the park as a special experience gave way to commercial necessities foisted on Carolina Caribbean Corp (CCC) by the downturn in real estate sales.
 A failed investment in St. Croix left CCC bankrupt the latter part of 1975.